KT0331/IC_Contest/2018/README.md

 2018 IC Contest
-This task requires designing an Dmage Display Control.
+This task requires designing an Image Display Control.